ros2/design/articles/101_build_tool.md

 ### catkin

-[catkin](http://wiki.ros.org/catkin) is based on CMake and provides a set of convenience functions to make writing CMake package easier.
+[catkin](http://wiki.ros.org/catkin) is based on CMake and provides a set of convenience functions to make writing CMake packages easier.
 It automates the generation of CMake config files as well as pkg-config files.
 It additionally provides functions to register different kinds of tests.